OperaGraecaAdnotata/OGA/query/README.md

 (especially if regular expressions are used).
-During the search time, users cannot further interact with Annis and should wait until the results are returned.
+During the search time, users cannot further interact with Annis and should wait until the results are returned
+(when this happens,
+the "Searching..." message is substituted with the number of matches and the Search button can be used again).

 ![Annis int](./images/screenshot1.png)